When are apostrophes used? This guide explains all with examples and it pairs with a style guide such as MLA, APA, or CMOS.

 If the letters are confusing employ the apostrophe.
 For example, in other contexts, As can be read as “As” instead of A’s.

 With abbreviations of two or three letters, apostrophes are considered unnecessary, as in M.D.s for medical doctors, or ATMs for automatic teller machines.

-The best rule is to reference a specific style guide (MLA, APA, CMOS), and follow the guidelines provided.
+The best rule is to reference a specific style guide template (MLA, APA, CMOS), and follow the guidelines provided.

 When Are Apostrophes Used?
 The Final Word